open-policy-agent/opa/docs/docs/policy-reference/_examples/strings/replace/redact-token/intro.md

 <!-- markdownlint-disable MD041 -->

-`replace` substitutes every occurrence of a substring.
-Policies use it to redact tokens or other secrets from messages before they go back to a caller.
+When a policy builds a user-facing error, it can accidentally include a sensitive header value. `replace` redacts that substring before the message goes back to the caller.